Aditya-KumarJha/SuperNova/auth/README.md

 ```

 ## Endpoints
+All endpoints are prefixed with `/api/auth` unless otherwise noted.
 ### POST /register
 - **Description**: Register a new user.
 - **Request Body**: `{ username, password, email }`